-The ten-part series starring Elisabeth Moss aired on Channel 4 about a month after it arrived on the American streaming service Hulu back in 2017.
-Set in a dystopian future born on the back of female repression, the series tapped into the rising international concern for the role of women in a age of Trump and renewed misogyny.
+Set in a dystopian future born on the back of female repression, the ten-part series tapped into the rising international concern for the role of women in a age of Trump and renewed misogyny.

-What will happen in season two of The Handmaid's Tale is a complete mystery.
+What will happen in season two of The Handmaid's Tale a complete mystery (to those who have resisted reading the American reviews).
 Whilst season one was based on Canadian author Margaret Atwood's novel by the same name, but Atwood never wrote a sequel.
 And so it is with some trepidation that we await what will become of our protagonist Offred.

 Elisabeth Moss is set to be rejoined by Joseph Fiennes as Fred Waterford and Alexis Bledel (of Gilmore Girl fame).
 In the teaser-trailer we got a spine-tingling choral version of Buffalo Springfield's Stop Children Offred is seen with a leather gag around her face, pitiful looking masses marching across baron fields, the slow swing of a noose blowing in the wind.

 But the first full trailer gives us Elizabeth Moss's voice-over listing a series of instructions: 'be a good girl, spread your legs.
 Seriously, what the actual... ?'
 Meanwhile the notorious red dress burns.
 It looks like rebellion to us.